 To diagnose bacterial vaginosis, your doctor may:

 - Ask questions about your medical history.
-Specifically, your doctor may ask about any previous vaginal infections or sexually transmitted infections.
+Your doctor may ask about any previous vaginal infections or sexually transmitted infections.

 - Perform a pelvic exam.
-During a pelvic exam, your doctor visually examines your external genitalia for signs of vaginal infection and inserts two fingers into your vagina while pressing on your abdomen with the other hand to check your pelvic organs for unusual characteristics that may indicate disease.
+During a pelvic exam, your doctor visually examines your vagina for signs of infection, and inserts two fingers into your vagina while pressing on your abdomen with the other hand to check your pelvic organs for signs that may indicate disease.